Euro 2024: Austria stuns the Netherlands to finish top of Group D ahead of France - KESQ

 (CNN) — Austria earned a stunning 3-2 win over the Netherlands at Euro 2024 to qualify for the knockout stage of the competition top of Group D after France drew 1-1 with Poland.

-It’s the first time in history that the Burschen have finished top of their group at the European Championship, while the Netherlands also book their place in the last 16 as one of the four best third-placed teams.
+It’s the first time in history that Austria has finished top of its group at the European Championship, while the Netherlands also book their place in the last 16 as one of the four best third-placed teams.

 Donyell Malen’s own goal gave Austria a deserved lead after just six minutes, only for Cody Gakpo to level the score two minutes into the second half.